Beacroxx/Beacrox-Rotary-Generator/README.md

 Linux: ```./rotary_gen```
 - Import the generated files into the engine simulator
 - ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/StanTheAwesomeMan/Beacrox-Rotary-Generator/blob/master/LICENSE) for details.